 The telecommunications industry has made much of the disruptive potential of 5G, cloud, and edge computing, and xR is not immune to this trend.
 Promising significantly higher bandwidth, dramatically reduced latency, and intelligent virtualized network features such as "slicing", 5G is particularly well suited to serve a variety of technologies, including variable reality, cloud gaming, and massive Internet of Things / Internet of Place connectivity.
-The highly anticipated technology promises to offload a significant amount of taxing comoputing tasks and deliver smooth and frictionless experiences.
+The highly anticipated technology promises to offload a significant amount of taxing computing tasks and deliver smooth and frictionless experiences.

-This being said, there is still a major task facing the teleocommuications industry; many commitments indicate 2020 as the year to expect mass commercial deployment of 5G networks in several major markets worldwide.
+This being said, there is still a major task facing the telecommunications industry; many commitments indicate 2020 as the year to expect mass commercial deployment of 5G networks in several major markets worldwide.
 An intelligent next-gen network will not only supplement existing 3-4G infrastructure but will need to have the capacity to serve a variety of transfer demands from Enhanced Mobile Broadband (eMBB) Ultra-Reliable Low-Latency Communications (URLLC) Massive Machine Type Communications (MMTC), as specified by standards bodies such as 3GPP.

 To achieve these goals, telecom & infrastructure providers, governments, and OEMs will need to create small, densely populated service cells with favorable spectrum coverage, new millimeter-wave networking hardware, and more robust and power-efficient handsets for end-users.